0 items

 The Black Skirt Tetra and White Skirt Tetra are two very different color variations of the same species, Gymnocorymbus ternetzi.
 The Black Skirt Tetra is the "natural" form and has two black bars on its sides and fades from silver in the front to black towards the rear.
 The White Skirt Tetra has the same shape but is solid white in color.
 This tetra gets relatively large and can become nippy to some small tank mates.
 Because of this, they should not be kept with very small or timid species.

 Many tropical community aquariums are populated with tetras, rasboras and other similar schooling fish.
-Though these fish are rather small, pleasant temperaments, schooling behaviors they exhibit and a vast variety of colors and shapes make them popular in the hobby.
-They can grow anywhere from a few centimeters to a few inches, and can add movement to any freshwater fish tank.
-Most of these fish fairly easy to care for and have similar water chemistry and care requirements.
+Though these fish are rather small, their pleasant temperaments, the schooling behaviors they exhibit and a vast variety of colors and shapes make them popular in the hobby.
+They can grow anywhere from a few centimeters to a few inches, and can add movement to a freshwater fish tank.
+Most of these fish are fairly easy to care for and have similar water chemistry and care requirements.

 Tetras are probably the the largest group of fish offered for community aquariums.
 They can be distinguished from other schooling community fish by the small adipose fin present between the dorsal fin and the tail.
-Tetras include small species such as the vibrant neon and cardinal tetras to much larger and more robust species like Buenos Aires Tetras and Congo Tetras.
+Tetras include small species that may stay under one inch in length and are suitable for community aquariums to much larger and more robust species that can grow up to several inches and need more aggressive tankmates.

 Common NameWhite Skirt Tetra